icgrp/doblink/README.md

 ## RISCV Tool Praparation

-We are based on picorv32 toolchain version.
+We are based on picorv32 repo.
+You can install the RISC-V toolchain certain commit tag (411d134) as below.

     # Ubuntu packages needed:
     sudo apt-get install autoconf automake autotools-dev curl libmpc-dev \